xli/xli.github.io/_posts/2015-08-28-visibility-is-opportunity.md

 No one will notice it ever.

 The benefit of fixing this problem is outstanding for our **pre-commit build**.
-Pre-commit build is a build runs a test suite before developer pushs changes to trunk repository.
+Pre-commit build is a build running a test suite before developer pushes changes to trunk repository.
 Our pre-commit build runs all unit and functional tests.
 The **build time reduced from 18 minutes to 10 minutes** with 20 processes on 3 machines.

+**So, use/build tools that keep information visible, you may be surprised what you can get from it.**

 Conclusion
 =================

-We thought we could not improve build time without throwing in more hardwares.
-We thought 1 to 2 hours build time were the best we could get with limited resources.
+Each time we improved our CI build performance, we thought that's the best we could do.
-We thought we had too many selenium tests.
-We thought long time build was what we had to pay for more coverage in test.

-But we got opportunities to improve when we find out more build time details.
+But it was not true overtime.

+We found something, but missed other parts.
-**So when you face a tough problem, don't assume, make details visible.**
+So when you look into a problem, don't assume how it works.
+Working for better understanding instead.
+There are various ways to gain more understanding of the problem:

+* Start from scratch.
+* Look from different point of view.
+* Make hypothesis and verify it.
+* Find out more details of the problem.
+* Learn from resolving similar problems.
+* ...

+Visibility of the problem detail supports you hunting helpful data.
+Thus it gives you more opportunities to understand and solve problem.

 [Mingle]:                                           https://www.thoughtworks.com/mingle